 Plot/Site Registration Charges

-Thus, the stamp duty in urban areas will be 5.6% and in rural areas, it will be 5.65%.
-There will be 3% surcharge as well.
-You should want to pay 1% of the total registered property as surcharge.
+Thus, the stamp duty in urban areas will be 5.6%, and in rural areas, it will be 5.65%.
+There will be a 3% surcharge as well.
+You should want to pay 1% of the total registered property as a surcharge.

-Even though the registration charges in Bengaluru are calculated based on the Indian Registration Act, 1908, they do vary from one state to another state.
-There are various parameters which are applied in the calculation of registration charges.
-If you are purchasing a plot or site coming under BDA, BBMP, KIDB, KHB, BMRDA etc, it will be measured in terms of square feet.
-The area in terms of square feet will be multiplied with the value that is devoted to the area.
+Various parameters are applied in the calculation of registration charges.
+If you are purchasing a plot or site coming under BDA, BBMP, KIDB, KHB, BMRDA, etc., it will be measured in square feet.
+The area in terms of square feet will be multiplied by the value devoted to the area.
 The total property value will be calculated by combining the constructed floor area when you go for the registration of your home.

-There is no difference in between men and women in case of registration charges.
-The guideline value is determined by the government based on the market value of the property, city limits and expansion of the market performance.
+There is no difference between men and women in the case of registration charges.
+The government determines the guideline value based on the property’s market value, city limits, and the expansion of the market performance.

-The saleable value of the property is equivalent to the size of the property multiplied by the guidance value.
+The property’s saleable value is equivalent to the size of the property multiplied by the guidance value:

 The registration charges are 1% of the saleable value.

-Hence, the total Cost of site registration in Bangalore is the sum of saleable value of the property, stamp duty and plot/site registration fees.
+Hence, the total Cost of site registration in Bangalore is the sum of the property’s saleable value, stamp duty, and plot/site registration fees.

 Sample Site Registration Fees in Bangalore

-If you are registering a property which measures 4000 square feet and whose guidance value is Rs.
+If you are registering a property that measures 4000 square feet and whose guidance value is Rs.
 2000, you will want to pay the following charges:

 The value of the property = 4000 x 2000 = Rs.
 80,00,000/-